 (CommentLuv)

-The native WordPress commenting system lets your visitors interact with your website, post comments, reply to existing comments and participate in discussions.
+The WordPress commenting function allows your visitors to interact with your web site, post new comments, reply to existing comments and engage with your content.

-You can enhance the WordPress native commenting feature with 3rd-party plugins that integrate your comments with social media, helping to spread and share them around.
+You can expand the WordPress native commenting feature using third-party plugins that integrate with social media, helping to spread and share them online.

-For example, with a WordPress plugin like CommentLuv (Premium version), you can create more user engagement on your website.
-The plugin encourages readers to comment using SEO and social rewards like adding twitter usernames to comments, using keywords in the name, social enticements for content-sharing, and search-indexable backlinks.
-This plugin will visit the site of the comment author while they are typing their comment and retrieve their latest blog posts, which they can choose to include with their comment after clicking the submit button.
+For example, using a plugin like CommentLuv (Pro version) can help attract more comments and create more user engagement on your web site.
+The plugin encourages readers to comment using SEO and social reward features like social enticements for content sharing, the ability to add twitter usernames to comments, ability to use keywords in the user name, and backlinks.
+This plugin will visit the comment author’s website while they are entering their comment and retrieve their last blog posts, which they can include with their comment when they click the submit button.

-(CommentLuv Premium version can encourage a greater level of commenting and create more user engagement on your web site.)
+(CommentLuv Premium version can attract more comments and visitors and improve user engagement on your site.)

-Also, if you would like to know more about setting up social media tracking (so you can get useful information about your content distribution efforts), we have written a comprehensive article about social media monitoring tools that are worth checking out and knowing about.
-Go here to learn more:
+Also, if you would like to know more about setting up social media monitoring (in order to get actionable information about your content marketing campaigns), we have written a detailed article about social media monitoring tools that are worth knowing about.
+Go here to learn more about this:

 Kickstart Your WordPress Traffic System